intechstudio/grid-documentation/reference_manual/01_grid_functions.md

         - element_index[element_number]: integer, ranging 0...15 or 0...11 if using PBF4
         - timer: integer, ranging 0...65535
     - **What:** This function starts a timer when called, when the timer runs out (defined by the `timer` parameter, given apx. in milliseconds) the Timer UI event will run.
     - **Example:** Using the code `timer_start(num, 500)` on a BU16 button will start the timer when the button is pressed down and the defined Action Chain under the Timer event on this Control Element will run after ~ 500 ms have passed.
-This is useful if you want to have effects timeout independent from
+This is useful if you want to have effects timeout independent from physically triggered events, like a button being pushed.
 - **timer_stop** | gtp
     - **How: **`timer_stop(element_index[element_number])`
         - element_index[element_number]: integer, ranging 0...15 or 0...11 if using PBF4
     - **What:** When this function is called, the timer function (if there is one running) will stop immediately and the defined Action Chain will run under the Timer event.
-    - **Example:** This function is useful as a way to break a more complex logical timer code where you have different kind of outcomes and depending on the outcome the timer event should end immediately when that outcome is achieved.
+    - **Example:** This function is useful as a break kind of function.
+Where a timer code with complex logic would have different kind of outcomes and depending on the outcome the timer event should end immediately when that outcome is achieved.

 ### Random